 High level of this mineral may cause calcium to be deposited on the arteries rather than on bones and this may lead to heart attacks.

 Talk to your doctor if you have questions related to your diet or about ways to keep your blood sugar levels in check.
-You can find and book an appointment with top Diabetologists in Lahore, Karachi, and Islamabad through oladoc.com.
+You can find and book an appointment with top Diabetologists in Islamabad, Karachi and Peshawar through oladoc.com.
 You can also call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your health concerns.